-We are offering 757,500 American Depositary Shares ("ADSs") representing an aggregate of 7,575,000 ordinary shares, DKK 1 nominal value per share, together with Series A warrants to purchase up to 757,500 ADSs representing 7,575,000 ordinary shares (the "Warrants").
-The ADSs and Warrants will be sold in a fixed combination, with each ADS accompanied by one Warrant to purchase one ADS.
+We are offering 1,326,260 American depositary shares, or ADSs representing 13,262,600 ordinary shares, DKK 1 nominal value per share, together with Series A warrants to purchase up to 1,326,260 ADSs representing 13,262,600 ordinary shares (the "Series A Warrants").
+The ADSs and Warrants will be sold in a fixed combination, with each ADS accompanied by one Series A Warrant to purchase one ADS.
 The ADSs and Warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
-The public offering price for each ADS and accompanying Warrant is \$4.00.
-The Warrants will have an exercise price per share of \$4.00 and will be immediately exercisable for a term of five (5) years from the date of issuance.
-The final public offering price was determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
+The assumed public offering price for each ADS and accompaning Warrant is \$7.540, which is based upon the closing price of our ADSs on The Nasdaq Capital Market on January 10, 2024 (after giving effect to the ADS ratio change as further described below).
+The Series A Warrants will have an exercise price per share of \$ and will be immediately exercisable for a term of five (5) years from the date of issuance.
+The recent market price used throughout this prospectus may not be indicative of the final offering price.
+The final public offering price will be determined through negotiation between us and investors based upon a number of factors, including our history and our prospects, the industry in which we operate, our past and present operating results, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.

-We are also offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares, including ordinary shares represented by ADSs immediately, following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, 2,992,500 pre-funded warrants, in lieu of ADSs that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our ADSs.
-The public offering price of each pre-funded warrant will be equal to the price at which an ADS is sold to the public in this offering, minus an amount in US dollars equal to 51.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of this prospectus, and the exercise price of each pre-funded warrant will be \$1.4537 as of the date of the purchaser.
-The pre-funded warrant will be \$1.4537 as of the date of the prospectus, and the exercise price of each pre-funded warrant will be be exercised that such exercise price shall not be less than the USD equivalent to DKK 10 at the time of exercise.
-The pre-funded warrant will be decreased on a one-for-one basis.
+We are also offering to certain purchasers whose purchase of ADSs in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ADSs immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded warrants, in lieu of ADSs that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our ADSs.
+The public offering price of each pre-funded warrant will be equal to the price at which an ADS is sold to the public in this offering, minus \$0.1479 or the USD equivalent to DKK 1 at the time of conversion, and the exercise price of each pre-funded warrant will be \$0.1479 per ADS or the USD equivalent to DKK 1 at the time of conversion, provided that such exercise price may be paid at the time of issuance and held in escrow until the time of conversion.
+The pre-funded warrants will be immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+For each pre-funded warrant we sell, the number of ADSs we are offering will be decreased on a one-for-one basis.
 The ADSs and pre-funded warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
-This prospectus also relates to the ADSs issuable upon exercise of the Warrants and any pre-funded warrants sold in this offering.
+This prospectus also relates to the ADSs issuable upon exercise of the Series A Warrants and any pre-funded warrants sold in this offering.